LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 ## BlockingQueue

-A BlockingQueue is a queue which supports operations to wait for the queue to become non-empty when retrieving an element, and wait for space to become available when storing an element.
+A BlockingQueue is a queue that supports operations to wait for the queue to become non-empty when retrieving an element, and wait for space to become available when storing an element.
 This is especially commonly used in the Product-Consumer pattern.

 ![blockingQueueProductConsumer](/img/programming/blockingQueueProductConsumer.png)